 In order to ensure that performance management gets implemented at Polokwane, the organisational structure made provision of a Business Units that should management performance.
-The organisational structure has four (4) position, and the breakdown of the positions are that of the PMS Manager, Assistant Manager and two PMS Coordinators.
+The organisational structure has four (4) position, and the breakdown of the positions are that of the PMS Manager, Assistant Manager and two (2) PMS Coordinators.
 All the four (4) positions are currently filled and there is no vacancy.
+One PMS Coordinator resigned and her last day of employment was the 31st July 2024.
+Furthermore, PMS received an employee from Internal Audit through horizontal transfer.
+The employee joined the section on the 1st August 2024.